No Stress. No Mistakes. No Late Fees.

 More people need to file a self-assessment tax return than you’d think — and many don’t realise it until it’s too late.
 You might need to file a Self-Assessment if any of these sound familiar:

 Freelancer, consultant, sole trader — if you invoice clients and keep the money, you’re responsible for your own tax.
-That means filing every year.
+That means filing every year, declaring your income and claiming allowable expenses.

-Dividends from shares, interest from savings above a threshold, gains from selling assets.
-All of it can trigger a filing requirement.
+Dividends from shares, interest from savings accounts, or gains from selling assets — all of it can trigger a filing requirement, depending on the amounts involved.

-Once your earnings cross a certain level, your tax-free allowance starts to shrink — and you need to declare it.
-Planning ahead here can make a real difference.
+Once your earnings cross a certain level, your tax-free allowance starts to shrink — and at £100,000, it disappears entirely.
+Planning ahead here can make a real difference to what you owe.

 Working remotely, earning from overseas accounts, or owning property abroad.
-If you’re a UK tax resident, this all comes into the picture.
+If you’re a UK tax resident, this all comes into the picture — whether or not you’ve been taxed overseas.

-If either you or your partner earns above a threshold, some or all of that Child Benefit may need to be repaid through your tax return.
+If either you or your partner earns above a threshold, some or all of the Child Benefit may need to be repaid through your tax return.
+Many families aren’t aware of this until it becomes a problem.

 We’re not here to frighten anyone.
 But this is worth saying plainly, because a lot of people assume that if they just don’t file, nothing will happen.
 That’s rarely true.